rwynn/esroll/README.md

 If you need to install a self-signed certificate for connections to the elasticsearch REST API you can do so using the `-pem` argument with the path to your PEM file.

+### Index Templates ###

+Since esroll creates indexes on your behalf you will want to setup `Index Templates` specifically if you would like to control property mappings for your types.
+For more information see [Index Templates](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-templates.html).

 ### Size Based Indexes ###

 A unique feature of esroll is that it supports size based indices.
 That is you can configure esroll to run its roll